Trần Văn Đôn: Coup

-At 13:00, the plotters summoned many senior officers who were not involved in the plot to the Joint General Staff headquarters at Tân Sơn Nhứt Air Base, on the pretext of a routine lunchtime leadership meeting.
+At 13:00, the plotters summoned many senior officers who were not involved in the plot to the JGS headquarters at Tân Sơn Nhứt Air Base, on the pretext of a routine lunchtime leadership meeting.
 Mậu and Đôn organised the invitations and set up the trap.
 At 13:45, Đôn announced that a coup was taking place, and those who remained loyal to the regime were arrested.

 Shortly after 16:00, Diệm telephoned JGS headquarters. Đôn answered and stated "the time has come when the army must respond to the wishes of the people" because Diệm had failed to reform his leadership.
 The pair had a robust argument and Diệm asked the commanders to visit him at the palace to negotiate and work on a reform plan.
 The generals, remembering that he bought time for loyalists to come to his aid during the 1960 coup attempt by stalling the coup with talks and a false promise of reform and power-sharing, turned down his suggestion.

 After the coup proved successful, Đôn promised Diệm safe passage from the country, and asked Conein to secure an American aircraft to take the brothers out of the country.
 However, Major Nguyễn Văn Nhung, Minh's bodyguard and one of the arresting officers, shot Diệm and Nhu. Đôn maintained that the generals were "truly grievous" over the deaths, maintaining that they were sincere in their intentions to give Diệm a safe exile. Đôn charged Nhu with convincing Diệm to reject the offer, and blamed Minh for the executions, saying "I can state without equivocation that this was done by General Dương Văn Minh and by him alone."